dharmapoudel/dharmapoudel/PRIVACY_POLICY_1lyrics.md

 ## Disclaimer

-TidyPanel app is developed to be used for hiding persistent notifications on your device.
+1lyrics app is developed to be used for displaying lyrics and images for the currently playing media on your device.
-The developer will not be held accountable for how you decide to use this software and will not be liable for any losses and/or damages in connection with the use of the software.
+The developer will not be held accountable for how you decide to use this software and it's content and will not be liable for any losses and/or damages in connection with the use of the software.

 <HR>